wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 are apparent.***

 The `for (;;)` construct is a simple counted loop mechanism, with no counting.
-The syntax used specifies *yes, loop in a counting way, but do not count&mdash;treat as if the count were somehow 'infinite' and behave similarly to a proper, counted loop.*
+The syntax used specifies *'Yes, loop in a counting way, but do not count&mdash;treat as if the count were somehow 'infinite' and behave similarly to a proper, counted loop.'*

 ### Firmware upload